-Since March, the UK has been in and out of lockdown and we've all been asked to follow various coronavirus-related restrictions.
-At times, this has seen gyms and studios shut their doors in the interest of public safety, as well as restaurants and other venues, such as beauty salons, temporarily close.
+Since last March, the UK has been in and out of lockdown and we've all been asked to follow various coronavirus-related restrictions.
+Once again, as we enter our third lockdown, gyms and fitness studios have shut their doors in the interest of public safety, as well as restaurants and other venues, such as beauty salons.

 1) Low impact with FLY LDN Online